 “Madeleine was their miracle.”

-David could have used any word to describe this event, but his chosen adjective was the word ‘miracle.’
+David could have used any word to describe this event, but his chosen adjective is the word ‘miracle.’
 David provides this information in his police interview and the name of the detective conducting David’s interview is ‘Ivor Messiah’ !!!
 How unbelievable is that?

 David tells Ivor Messiah about the miracle birth of a child called Madeleine – never have three characters been so aptly named.